pa1sapkota/NLPSpecializattion/README.md

 # Natural Language Processing Specialization by DeepLearning.AI

-This repository contains my personal notes, assignments, and projects for the Natural Language Processing Specialization offered by DeepLearning.AI on Coursera.
+This repository contains my personal notes for the Natural Language Processing Specialization offered by DeepLearning.AI on Coursera.
 The specialization covers a range of topics in Natural Language Processing, from the fundamentals to advanced techniques.

 ## Specialization Overview